-For this purpose, he adds sounds effect like television interferences sounds, a knock at the door and so on.
+For this purpose, he tends to add sound effects like television noise sounds, a knock at the door, and so on.

 In this way, Dean is exclusively dedicated to his music, it‘s really what motivates him and he would not see himself doing anything else.
-He wants to produce a music which reflects him, that he could listen with pleasure.
+He wants to produce music reflecting him, music that he could listen to with pleasure.

 ” I really like my own music, it’s not narcissist but I just want to make music that I like to listen to, like those music that will survive on my playlist.
 That has been my initial dream since I was young, I’ve been producing music in order to realise my initial dream.
 It must be song that I like too.
 If we were to compare this to food, it’s like selling my favourite food to people too. “

 Dean in an Interview for Pikicast, March 2016

 Thanks to all this artistic research, Dean wants to show that Hip-Hop doesn’t have to be all about dissing each other and being rough and tough, but that softness, and gentleness also have all their place.
 It looks like the bet was won.

 In spite of all the attention he gets, Dean is staying humble and shy and above all grateful for his success.